a tall plant with a stiff upright stem, divided serrated leaves, and glandular hairs. It is used to produce hemp fiber and as a psychotropic drug.

 1. the hemp plant, Cannabis sativa.

-2. the flowering tops of the plant.
+2. the upper parts in flower of the plant.

-3. any of the parts of the plant from which hashish, marijuana, bhang, and similar drugs are prepared.
+3. any of the parts of the plant from which hashish, marijuana, bhang and similar drugs are prepared.